cisagov/ScubaGear/docs/troubleshooting/debuglogging.md

 ## Generating a Debug Report

-A markdown formatted report is generated autoamtically if the scubalogging detects errors.
-If there are no errors, the file is not screated, however you can run the command below to create one
+A markdown formatted report is generated automatically if ScubaLogging detects errors.
+If there are no errors, the file is not created, however you can run the command below to create one

 `Get-ScubaDebugLogReport` parses a debug log file and produces a Markdown summary suitable for sharing in a GitHub issue or support request.